Nucleus® sound processors are designed to work hard so adults and children don't have to strain to hear.

 Nucleus® smart sound processing technology

-Whether an adult or child is in a restaurant, playground or office, they can let their sound processor do the work by automatically adapting to their environment.
+Whether in a restaurant, playground or office, let the sound processor do the work by automatically adapting to the environment.

 - Cochlear Limited.
 D1296247.
 CLTD 5620 Clinical Evaluation of Nucleus 7 Cochlear Implant System.
 October 2017.